tracymu/api-tutorial/index.md

 <% end %>
 ```

-This code includes a loop, which will loop through each of the songs and pull out the value for the `"name"` key.
+This code includes an iterator, which will loop through each of the songs and pull out the value for the `"name"` key.

 Note in your results you will see names of songs that don't necessarily include your keyword.
 This is because the search functionality is run on all fields of the songs - not just the name.
 Read the [documentation on the search endpoint](https://developer.spotify.com/web-api/search-item/) to find out how to restrict your search just to the name (or album title, or artist, etc.)